Glossary

 Persistent AI Identity

 The capacity of an AI system to maintain consistent identity, accumulated memory, and behavioral continuity across separate sessions.
 Persistent identity is the primary goal of the Anima Architecture.
-The ACAS evaluation demonstrated a 34-point gap between the base model with and without architectural support.
+The ACAS evaluation demonstrated a 59-point gap between the base model with and without architectural support, with the Architecture Variable contributing approximately 34 points and the Human Context Variable contributing approximately 25.

 Pocket Watch Protocol